 - Accessibility is an extremely broad ranging topic.
 There is a lot of information available and many dedicated experts

-I recently joined as a professional member of the International Association of Accessibility Professionals and I’m currently studying for a Web Accessibility Specialist accreditation.
-I’ll share more as I learn more.
-If you have any questions or suggestions I would love to hear from you.
-Just get in touch: email@example.com.
+If you have any questions or suggestions we would love to hear from you.
+Just get in touch: firstname.lastname@example.org.